jbjoeburns/IAC/Overview/ansiblesetup.md

 ![Alt text](ansibleversion.png)

+6. Make sure the user has access to the pem file too with `sudo chmod 400 file.pem`.

-6. Repeating this process with 2 other instances should give us the following...
+7. Repeating this process with 2 other instances should give us the following...

 ![Alt text](3instance.png)

+We can repeat this process to make any number of Ansible instances!